ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both not to forget it and so that others might learn from it in the future.

+Note on reproducibility : here I'm referring to GHC 9.0.1, some modules changed paths since GHC series 8.

 ## Finding the `Name` of declarations with template Haskell